 Turning.
 Changing positions while in the recovery bed helps stimulate circulation and deeper breathing and relieves pressure areas.

 Foot and leg exercises.
 Moving the legs and feet stimulates circulation.
 Depending on the type of surgery, patients are encouraged to bend the knee and raise the foot several times, to "bicycle" and to draw circles with their great toes.
 You may be asked to wear special elastic stockings to stimulate circulation.

 What is intensive care?

 Sometimes a patient is transferred to the intensive care unit (ICU) for further, close monitoring.
-Intensive care is most often needed for patients on mechanical ventilation, for patients recovering from heart attacks or major surgery, for patients in shock, and for patients with acute renal failure, among other reasons.
+Intensive care is most often needed for patients on mechanical ventilation, for patients recovering from heart attacks or major surgery, for patients in shock, and for patients with acute renal failure.
 In intensive care, clinical staff closely watch the patient minute-by-minute.

 Online Medical Reviewer: